Preparing Garden Soil for Planting

 Cover crops are a temporary planting, usually sown in the fall, that help protect the soil from wind and erosion and add valuable organic material.
 They also establish a dense root structure that can have a positive effect on soil texture.
 Cover crops also suppress weeds, deter insects and disease and help fix nitrogen.
 When the crops are turned into the soil, they become green manure (see Overview of Cover Crops and Green Manures).
 Rye and alfalfa are common cover crops.

-Cover crops are planted at the end of the growing season (winter cover cops) or during part of the growing season itself (summer cover crops).
+Cover crops are planted at the end of the growing season (winter cover crops) or during part of the growing season itself (summer cover crops).
 Legumes such as cowpeas, soybeans, annual sweetclover or velvet beans may be grown as summer green manure crops to add nitrogen along with organic matter.
 Non-legumes such as sorghum-sudangrass, millet, forage sorghum, or buckwheat are grown to provide biomass, smother weeds, and improve soil tilth.

 Winter cover crops are planted in late summer or fall to provide soil cover during the off season.
 Choose a legume crop for the added benefit of nitrogen fixation.
 Growers in northern states should select cover crops, such as hairy vetch and rye, with enough cold tolerance to survive hard winters.
 Many more winter cover crops are adapted to the southern U.S. Cool-season legumes include clovers, vetches, medics, and field peas.
 They are sometimes planted in a mix with winter cereal grains such as oats, rye, or wheat.